Shopping Sarasota: Where to Find Malls, Markets and Local Merchants

 Historic Downtown Venice

-Top shops include Artisans, Down Island Way, Mothers Cubbord, Nana’s Children Shop and Venice Farmer’s Market.
+Top shops include Artisans, Down Island Way, Mothers Cubbord, Nana’s Children Shop and Venice Farmers Market.
 When it’s time for a break, stop by a local restaurant for fresh seafood and cool treats.
 For a little something extra, catch a show.
-Venice also showcases one of the largest community theaters in the U.S.
+Venice has one of the largest community theaters in the U.S.

 Ellenton Premium Outlets